15. Provisions, Contingent Liabilities and Contingent Assets:

 18. Borrowing Costs:

-Borrowing costs include interest, commission/brokerage on deposits and exchange differences arising from foreign currency borrowings to the extent they are regarded as adjustment to interest cost.
+Borrowing cost includes interest, commission/brokerage on deposits and exchange differences arising from foreign currency borrowings to the extent they are regarded as adjustment to interest cost.

 19. Earnings per share:

 Basic earnings per share is computed by dividing the net profit or loss after tax attributable to equity shareholders by weighted average number of equity shares outstanding during the period.
-Diluted earnings per share is computed by dividing the net profit or loss after tax by the weighted average number of equity shares considered for deriving basic earnings per share and also the weighted average number of equity shares that could have been issued upon conversion of all dilutive potential equity shares.
+Diluted earnings per share is computed by dividing the net profit or loss after tax attributable to the equity shareholders by the weighted average number of equity shares outstanding during the period adjusted for the effect of all dilutive potential equity shares.

 20. Segmental Reporting: